CMorrison82z/ParallelLua/README.md

 Simple and efficient way of taking advantage of Roblox's Parallel Lua.

+## Disclaimer

+After some testing, it has been decided that the use case of a setup like this is very limited.
+Only use this module if the computing time far exceeds the time it takes to transfer data (each load takes about .002 seconds to send and recieve).

 ## Usage

 1) Download the module or get it from the [toolbox](https://www.roblox.com/library/10523744631/ParallelProcess).